 The Louisiana Water Economy Network (LAWEN) is an interdisciplinary group of volunteers working to promote watershed systems-oriented, integrated water management as key to the environmental, economic, and social future of Louisiana.
 These principles are key components of the Greater New Orleans Urban Water Plan, which the organization monitored and supported.
 Between 2009 and 2017 the group met 75 times, serving as a catalyst for Green Infrastructure, a forum for sharing ideas and information, and a powerful resource for promoting best practices for development in both public and private sectors.
 LAWEN members represent a wide array of diverse businesses, agencies, organizations, and backgrounds.

 Findings & Recommendations for the Greater New orleans Region

-Building on our groundbreaking work to define and build Louisiana’s water economy, we identify key resources and outline practical steps to accelerate what we believe to be the state’s most significant opportunity.
-Thirteen findings and sixteen recommendations paint a picture of possibilities to align Louisiana’s environment, economy, and people into a more resilient, integrated system in which all life thrives.
+Building on our groundbreaking work to define and build Louisiana’s water economy, this report identifies key resources and outlines practical steps to accelerate what we believe to be the state’s most significant environmental and socioeconomic opportunity.
+Thirteen findings and sixteen recommendations paint a picture of possibilities to align Louisiana’s environment, economy, and people into a more integrated, resilient, and thriving system.

 Abita River regional Water Quality improvement Project